longnhan/BBGW-L3G4200D/README.md

 This project is an embedded Linux application tailored for the BeagleBone Green Wireless platform.

-It facilitates seamless communication with an L3G4200 gyroscope sensor via the I2C interface and POSIX IPC such as semaphore, message queue, multithread,..
+It facilitates seamless communication with an L3G4200 gyroscope sensor via the I2C interface and POSIX IPC such as semaphore, signal, message queue, multithread,..

-Developed entirely from scratch, this project provides a robust foundation for interfacing with sensors and collecting data in embedded systems.
+Developed entirely from scratch, this project provides a robust foundation for interfacing with sensors and collecting data in embedded Linux systems.

 ### Setup